hellerve/blog/wip/Building_Worlds.md

 place, and shift our universe so that it accomodates these new facts and requirements, is one of the most beautiful things about software developments.

+The question is: how do we keep this property without sacrificing stability?

-In my opinion, the people that know most about what we do are artists, philosophers, and mathematicians, no matter how often you’ll call me an engineer.
+In my opinion, the people that know most about what we do are artists, philosophers, and mathematicians, no matter how often I’ll be called an engineer.
+That is the best I can do for now.
+Maybe in the future, we can become engineers, but then our discipline won’t look like it looks now, and probably not for the reasons that the people who call me an engineer imagine.

 #### Footnotes